The Syrian victory over terrorists in Deir ez-Zor is horrifying Israel.

 Our Russian comrades lost martyrs in Deir ez-Zor as well as in Palmyra, helping to defend Syria against terrorism.
 In this sense, while Russia maintains normal relations with Israel, the Russian military has helped to contain Israel’s ambitions to destroy Syria by covertly partnering with terrorist groups.
 Even Hamas has taken Israel’s side against the secular government in Damascus and furthermore Israel continues to open up its hospitals to wounded terrorists while using its American made fighter-jets to target the forces in Syria who are fighting the terrorists.

-We he Syrian people have a dream to see these aggressive Zionist warplanes being shot down.
+We the Syrian people have a dream to see these aggressive Zionist warplanes being shot down.
 Their presence violates international law and their actions aid the terrorists we Syrians are fighting.

 Enough is enough.